vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/078_dampatyo_rayiprAptaye_prArthanA/_index.md

 +++
 ## Comment
 Found also in Pāipp. xix. ⌊and at MP. i.
 8. 6, 7, 10⌋.
-Employed by Kāuç. twice (78.
+Employed by Kāuś. twice (78.
 10, 14) in the marriage ceremonies, with other passages, with anointing the heads of the married pair, making them eat together, etc.

 ## Translations